For two years, from 2009 to 2010, I worked as a remote freelancer in Buenos Aires, Argentina.

 Also, if the work sounds too good to be true, chances are it is.

 Yes, that’s with 3 b’s.
-This job board is focused on helping designers find work, and typically has a number of remote jobs.
+This job board is focused on helping designers find work, and typically has several remote jobs.
 Designers can show off their portfolio to potential employers.

-c) Angellist – This site is often mostly known as a platform for startups to connect with angel investors, but it also has a busy job board that offers a number of remote jobs.
+This site is often mostly known as a platform for startups to connect with angel investors, but it also has a busy job board that offers several remote jobs.